Table of Contents

 Here are three prominent examples of concurrent receipt — two of which have been partially or fully overturned, and one example that is still an ongoing battle.

-Concurrent Receipt for Retirement Pay & VA Disability Benefits – Partially Overturned in 2004
+Example No. 1: Concurrent Receipt for Retirement Pay and VA Disability Benefits – Partially Overturned in 2004

-Starting in 2004, however, the military stopped offsetting retirement pay by the disability compensation for retirees who had a disability rating of 50% or higher.
-This is benefit is called Concurrent Receipt and Disability Pay (CRDP).
+Starting in 2004, however, the military stopped offsetting retirement pay by the disability compensation for retirees who had a disability rating of 50% or more.
+This benefit is called Concurrent Receipt and Disability Pay (CRDP).
 There was a 10-year phase-in period for this benefit.

 The “widow’s tax” is another example of a well-intentioned policy gone awry.